-In connection with the Original Filing, the Company's management included Management's Annual Report on Internal Control over Financial Reporting (as revised) therein, which expressed a conclusion that the Company did not maintain effective internal control over financial reporting as of December 31, 2012.
-In connection with the restatement discussed elsewhere in this 2012 Amended Annual Report on Form 10-K/A, management reevaluated the effectiveness of the Company's internal control over financial reporting as of December 31, 2012 using the Committee of Sponsoring Organizations of the Treadway Commission (COSO) Internal Control-Integrated Framework released in 1992 (the "COSO Framework").
-As a result of the reevaluation and based on the criteria in the COSO Framework, management concluded, based upon the material weaknesses identified (the descriptions of which, as supplemented by additional observations, are set forth below), that the Company did not maintain effective internal control over financial reporting as of December 31, 2012.
+Management evaluated the effectiveness of the Company's internal control over financial reporting as of December 31, 2012 using the framework established in "Internal Control-Integrated Framework" issued by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO").
+As a result of the reevaluation and based on the criteria in the COSO Framework, management concluded, based upon the material weaknesses described below, that the Company did not maintain effective internal control over financial reporting as of December 31, 2012.